Bidding -- How do I bid on a project?

 Sometimes, pressure changes or flushing may be going on in your area without your knowledge and it may cause a temporary change in the taste or odor of your water.
 It is best to flush the cold water line in your bathtub for 15 to 20 minutes to get fresh water from the water main into your house.
 If this does not take care of your taste or odor problem, a flush crew from TMWA may have to be called out to flush the entire water main, especially if you’re in a cul-de-sac or at a dead-end of the water main.
 House flushing should be attempted first since flushing the entire water main unnecessarily not only takes a lot of water but also may temporarily stir up the water main for others as well.
 However, flushing the water main will not fix any problems due to household plumbing issues or piping issues.

-to contaminants in drinking water than the general population.
-Immuno-compromised people such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised people such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice from their health care providers about their drinking water.

-health effects can be obtained by calling the Safe Drinking Water Hotline at 1-800-426-4791.
-We test for Cryptosporidium weekly in both our source water and treated water.
-Cryptosporidium can be present in the Truckee River, but has not been found in the treated
+The EPA/CDC has guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants.
+More information about these and other contaminants and potential health effects can be obtained by calling the Safe Drinking Water Hotline at 1-800-426-4791.
+We test for Cryptosporidium monthly in both our source water and treated water.
+Cryptosporidium can be present in the Truckee River, but has not been found in the treated water that goes to your tap.

 Before contacting the TMWA staff, please check our Water Quality section.
 Here you will find answers to the most commonly asked water quality questions.
 If your question is not answered in this section, please send a detailed mail about your water quality concerns to waterquality@tmwa.com.
 From here, your question or comment will be routed to the person best suited to answer or address your questions.
 This e-mail address is checked many times a day for messages.

-Water Rules and Rates -- What are TMWA's Rules?
+Water Rules and Rates

 The Rules of the Authority govern how business is conducted by specifying: